tc-liu/tc-liu.github.io/album_recs.md

 - Isaiah Rashad - The Sun's Tirade
 - Run the Jewels - Run the Jewels 2
 - Travis Scott - Rodeo
+- Vince Staples - Big Fish Theory
+- Earl Sweatshirt - Doris / I Don't Like Shit, I Don't Go Outside
 - A Tribe Called Quest - We Got It from Here...
 Thank You 4 Your Service
-- Earl Sweatshirt - Doris / I Don't Like Shit, I Don't Go Outside
+- Tyler, the Creator - Flower Boy
 - Kanye West - Complete discography (maybe except 808s and Heartbreaks)

 ## Jazz